diya-e-g/tinkerhack/README.md

 Adhina Anup: Implemented the stuttering correction algorithms and managed real-time processing.

-Aswini P: Designed the user interface and have done deployment.
+Aswini P: Designed the user interface and attempted deployment